tlhutch/test-playbooks/docs/test_plans/features/36_container_groups.md

 - [x] Verify that a bad CA certificate for a kubernetes_bearer_token type credential causes job to fail with an error displayed to user that says something about SSL
 - [ ] Verify that a bad image that awx/tower cannot connect to has job fail with state ERROR and a sensible message is displayed in result_traceback
 - [ ] Verify that when a container becomes unavailable during the job run that the job fails with state ERROR and a traceback is returned
+- [x] @elijahd Verify that we can cancel a job from a jt and pod is cleaned up
-- [ ] @elijahd Verify that we can cancel a job and pod is cleaned up
+- [ ] @elijahd Verify that we can cancel an ad hoc command and pod is cleaned up
 - [ ] @elijahd Verify that pods are cleaned up after jobs run -- doing this in teardown of namespace
   - [x] regular job
   - [ ] adhoc